 Danes' cultural habits are not constant.
-Our interest in theatrical performance has definitely changed its character since the early 1980s.
-The number of tickets sold for plays has decreased by almost 50 per cent, while interest in ballet and dance has doubled.
-Opera has witnessed an increase in admission of 33 per cent.
+Our interest in theatrical performance has changed its character since the early 1980s.
+The number of tickets sold for plays has decreased by a third, while interest in ballet and dance has doubled.
+Opera has witnessed an increase in admission of 52 per cent.
 Increased interest in neither ballet nor opera has, however, been sufficient to outweigh the decrease in audience for plays.
-Consequently state-subsidized theatres have on average 500,000 fewer annual visitors today than in the early 1980s.
+Consequently statesubsidized theatres have on average 500,000 fewer annual visitors today than in the early 1980s.

 During the same period, museums have experienced continued growth.
 However, interest in this field has also fluctuated.
 The number of visitors at the National Museum has been halved compared to the early 1980s.
 For several years, Louisiana has topped the list as the Danes' favourite museum with about 500,000 visitors annually.
-The newly opened museum ARoS had a magnificent start during its first season with 342,000 paying visitors.
+The newly opened museum AROS had a magnificent start during its first season with 342,000 paying visitors.

 Three Danish films have sold more than one million tickets.
 All three of them were films about Olsen Banden.
-The foreign film seen by most people ever is Titanic with 1.4 million tickets sold. $\bullet \bullet \bullet$
+The foreign film seen by most people ever is Titanic with 1.4 million tickets sold. • • •